excecutors/wrds-ma-impact-pipeline/README.md

 git clone https://github.com/excecutors/wrds-ma-impact-pipeline.git
 cd wrds-ma-impact-pipeline
 ```
-2. Configure Environment Variables
+2. Setup Configuration
-Create a file named .env in the project root directory.
-Copy the content below and fill in your credentials.
+Create a `.env` file in the project root and fill in your credentials:
 ```
 # .env
 # Local Database Credentials (DO NOT CHANGE)